flux-agi/flux-agi.github.io/docs/overview/about.md

 # What is Flux

-Flux is a artificial nervous system engine with GUI editor, purposed to streamline the research and development of AGI and bionic robotics.
+Flux is a artificial nervous system engine with GUI editor, created to streamline the research and development of AGI and bionic robotics.
 Main features are:
 * Biologically close, yet computationally efficient neurons and synapses
 * Allows for direct transmission and modulation
 * Biologically accurate learning process